 As a long term cleaning solution, aerosol oven cleaner is relatively expensive.
 If you will be cleaning more pans in the future or want to clean several pans at a time, a lye bath is easier and more cost effective.

 Aerosol oven cleaner at work:

 Surface rust can often be removed using a simple solution of one part white vinegar and one part water.
 Soak the piece for 30 minutes in a container large enough to treat the entire pan at once.
 If not completely submerged in the vinegar solution, the result will be an unevenness of color.
 Then scrub using a stainless steel scouring pad or steel wool, and rinse well.
 Additional half hour soaks/scrub sessions may be necessary and are OK, but don't leave the piece soaking for longer periods.
-Once free of rust, the piece should be thoroughly rinsed, dried, and seasoned to prevent its return.
+Once free of rust, to prevent its return, the piece should be thoroughly rinsed, dried, and seasoned.

 (If you're not interested in setting up a lye bath or an electrolysis tank, you can now skip ahead to Initial Seasoning.)

 Lye works great at removing crud from cast iron without harming it, but is very caustic and can cause skin burns, and blindness if it gets in your eyes.

 The lye product being used absolutely needs to be 100% sodium hydroxide crystals.
 Trouble is, illegal drug labs apparently use lye, so some brands like Red Devil 100% Lye™ have been pulled from the market.
 Crystal Drano™ has lye in it, but it also has other stuff you don't want.
 Rooto™, however, still sold at Ace Hardware, is 100% lye.
 Other sources of lye include suppliers of soap making ingredients.